-Both grills are excellent, and I grade either option with an A, or better.
-If you want a smaller, lighter grill, go with the Broil King Baron 440.
-If you want the larger grilling option, snag the Weber Genesis II S-435.
+Both grills are excellent, and I grade either option with an A or better.
+If you want a smaller, lighter grill, go with the Broil King Baron 420 Pro.
+If you want the larger grilling option with more special features, snag the Weber Genesis S-435l.
 Neither option will disappoint you.

-I love the heat box of the Broil King.
-The heat box retains heat magnificently, so you can cook with more accuracy and speed.
-The grill also heats up fast.
+I love the size and extra features of the Broil King.
+The cooking surface also heats up fast.
 No more waiting for your succulently grilled steaks, burgers, and sausages.

 I also love the size, power, and grace of the Weber Genesis II S-435.
-With 69,000 BTUs and 844 square-inches of cooking real estate, this grill is a tank and a half that’s fit for feeding a legion.
+With 69,000 BTUs and 844 square inches of cooking real estate, this grill is a tank and a half – fit for feeding a legion.

-I also think that Weber wins on the warranty front for their Genesis II series line of grills.
-The thing I appreciate about Weber is their warranty transparency.
+I also think that Weber wins on the warranty front for their Genesis II series grills.
+The thing I appreciate about Weber is its warranty transparency.

 Weber offers a 10-year warranty on all parts for their Genesis II line of grills without arguing or quibbling.
-They’re upfront about their warranty – and they proudly promote their warranty right on the grill’s product page.
+They’re upfront about their warranty and proudly promote it on the grill’s product page.

 Weber vs Broil King – Which One Should You Buy for Your Next BBQ?

-I think that both Broil King vs Weber make excellent choices for grilling enthusiasts regardless of the BBQ skill level or the griller’s style.
-Whether you want a small gas grill for your next barbeque, or if you’re an industrial chef looking for a massive grilling machine, either brand can meet your grilling needs.
+I think that both Broil King vs Weber makes excellent choices for grilling enthusiasts regardless of the BBQ skill level or the griller’s style.
+Whether you want a small gas grill for your next barbeque or if you’re an industrial chef looking for a massive grilling machine, either brand can meet your grilling needs.

-If you don’t quite have the biggest budget for your next BBQ grill?
-Then you can’t go wrong with Broil King’s brand either.
+If you don’t have the biggest budget for your next BBQ grill?
+Then you can’t go wrong with Broil King’s brand, either.
 Both brands get my stamp of approval.